Hodapp87/prosha/README.md

 ## Important but less critical:

 - Elegance & succinctness (my recent closure work may help with this):
-  - Why must I repeat myself so much in these definitions?
   - What patterns can I factor out?
-I do some things regularly, like: the clockwise boundaries, the zigzag connections
+I do some things regularly, like: the clockwise boundaries, the zigzag connections.
-  - Procedural macro to shorten this `Tag::Parent`, `Tag::Body`
+  - Declarative macro to shorten this `Tag::Parent`, `Tag::Body`
     nonsense - and perhaps force to groups of 3?
+Does this have any value, though, over just making helper functions like `p(...)` and `b(...)`?
+  - I'm near certain a declarative macros can simplify some bigger things like my patterns with closures (e.g. the Y combinator like method for recursive calls).
 - Docs on modules
-- Grep for all TODOs in code, really.
 - Look at performance.
-Can I save on copies of geometry by using `Rc<OpenMesh>` or the like?
-In many cases I have nothing but copied geometry.
-Can I pre-allocate vectors instead of extending/appending?
+  - Start at `to_mesh_iter()`.
+The cost of small appends/connects
+    seems to be killing performance.
   - `connect()` is a big performance hot-spot: 85% of total time in one test, around 51% in `extend()`, 33% in `clone()`.
 It seems like I should be able to share geometry with the `Rc` (like noted above), defer copying until actually needed, and pre-allocate the vector to its size (which should be easy to compute).
-  - The cost of small appends/connects seems to be killing performance.
+- Compute global scale factor, and perhaps pass it to a rule (to eventually be used for, perhaps, adaptive subdivision)
+- swept-isocontour stuff from `/mnt/dev/graphics_misc/isosurfaces_2018_2019/spiral*.py`

+- Catch-alls:
+  - Grep for all TODOs in code, really.
   - Look at everything in `README.md` in `automata_scratch`.
-- Use an actual logging framework.
-- Migrate tests to... well... actual tests.
-- I am starting to see a pattern emerge in how I have to modularize things around closures.
-What can a macro do for me here?
-- swept-isocontour stuff from `/mnt/dev/graphics_misc/isosurfaces_2018_2019/spiral*.py`

 ## If I'm bored: